George Spencer-Churchill, Marquess of Blandford: Personal life

 From December 2018 to January 2019, he and three friends successfully rowed across the Atlantic Ocean in a time of 35 days, finishing second in the 2018 Talisker Whisky Atlantic Challenge.
 He helped raise over £850,000 for the Starlight children's charity in the process.

 The Marquess and his wife, the Marchioness, attended the Sotheby's Royal & Noble Jewels sale, and this event featured a candlelit dinner, attended by a number of notable guests, including the Viscountess Chelsea, Viscount Newport, the Duke of Feria, actress Jameela Jamil, and others.

 Marriage and issue

-Lord Blandford married on 8 September 2018 at St Mary Magdalene Church, Woodstock, to Camilla Elizabeth Antonia Thorp (b.
+On 8 September 2018, at St Mary Magdalene Church, Woodstock, Blandford married Camilla Elizabeth Antonia Thorp (b.
 7 April 1987), now styled as Marchioness of Blandford.
-She is the eldest daughter of architect James Nicholas Thorp and interior designer Philippa Clare Thorp (née Thomas), of Drayton House, East Meon, Hampshire, and a descendant of the baronets Tempest of Tong, Yorkshire.
+She is the eldest daughter of architect James Nicholas Thorp and interior designer Philippa Clare Thorp (née Thomas), of Drayton House, East Meon, Hampshire, and a descendant of the Tempest baronets.

-Attendees of the wedding included Lady Violet Manners, Lord and Lady Bamford, Andrew Parker-Bowles, and Lord Milford Haven.
+Those attending the wedding included Lady Violet Manners, Lord and Lady Bamford, Andrew Parker-Bowles, and Lord Milford Haven.